Miskitu Language and Culture

 FLAS-funded students will enroll in two of the following 3 credit hour language courses, depending on previous Miskitu study.

-Open to students from accredited U.S. colleges or universities.
+Open to undergraduate and graduate students from accredited U.S. colleges or universities.
 Minimum 2.5 GPA.
 Exceptions considered after submission of a petition.
-A Spanish background is not required, but highly encouraged because students will live with a host family in Granada.
+No Spanish proficiency is required to participate.